tdas/incubator-spark/docs/streaming-programming-guide.md

 operations on other DStreams.
 Internally, a DStream is represented as a sequence of [RDDs](api/core/index.html#org.apache.spark.rdd.RDD).

 This guide shows some how to start writing Spark Streaming programs with DStreams.
-Note that throughout this guide, you will find tabs that let's you choose between Scala and Java code snippets.
+You can write Spark Streaming programs in Scala or Java and this guide presents examples in both languages.
+You will find tabs throughout this guide that let's you choose between Scala and Java code snippets.

 ***************************************************************************************************

 # A Quick Example
 Before we go into the details of how to write your own Spark Streaming program, let's take a quick look at what a simple Spark Streaming program looks like.
 Let's say we want to count the number of words in text data received over a simple socket connection.
 All you need to do is as follows.
-You can click on the following tabs to choose Scala or Java example.
+You can click on the following tabs to choose between the Scala or the Java example.

 <div class="codetabs">
 <div data-lang="scala"  markdown="1" >